NaoRhz/Practicas_Electronica_Digital/README.md

 # Practicas_Electronica_Digital
-These tasks are the practical part of digital electronic subject
+These tasks are the practical part of digital electronic subject.